Best Affordable Places to Live in New York in 2025

 What are cheap beach towns in New York?

-Beach towns in New York usually aren’t cheap, but there are affordable options, such as Mastic Beach and Islip on Long Island.
+Beach towns in New York usually aren’t cheap, but there are affordable options, such as Islip on Long Island.
+Or consider a town with lake access such as Dunkirk.

 What are good towns to raise a family near New York City on a budget?

-While many suburbs of New York City have a very high cost of living, New Rochelle in Westchester County and Islip on Long Island are considered affordable towns to consider.
+While many suburbs of New York City have a very high cost of living, New Rochelle in Westchester County and Islip on Long Island are considered relatively affordable options.

 SoFi Loan Products